monyhar/monyhar/monyhar/docs/chromoting_android_hacking.md

-With the Android Device Monitor open, look under `Devices`, expand the entry for the device on which you want to debug, and select the entry for `org.chromium.chromoting` (it must already be running).
+With the Android Device Monitor open, look under `Devices`, expand the entry for the device on which you want to debug, and select the entry for `org.monyhar.chromoting` (it must already be running).
 This forwards the JVM debugging connection to your local port 8700.
 In your shell, do `$ jdb -attach localhost:8700`.